Article Overview: Pros & Cons of Living in Tucson

 Beyond that, biking, rock climbing, horseback riding and birding are all very popular pastimes for locals.
 Over 350 different bird species have been spotted in Tucson area making the city something of a birders paradise.

-In fact, the cost of living in Tucson is 3% below the national average.
+The cost of living in Tucson is about 6% below the national average as of 2026.
 Grocery and food bills are significantly cheaper in Tucson beating the national average by more than 40%.
-Housing and rents are 25% below the national average as well (more on that below).
+The median home sits around $310,000, meaningfully cheaper than Phoenix ($420K).
+For Arizona, it’s the more affordable option.
+Average rent for a one bedroom unit is $1,150 which is $300 below the national median of $1,938.

 4. Great Neighborhood Vibes